phaidra/phaidra-admin-manual/Classification_server/getting_and_setting_vocabularies.md

 void:sparqlEndpoint < URI_SPARQL_endpoint > ;
 URI_SPARQL_endpoint can be http://localhost:3030/ if you want to use the vocabulary locally, or the URL of the SPARQL endpoint of the remote vocabulary
 * The uriSpace setting is not crucial for Skosmos (???).
 When you represent your data as RDF, the best practice is to coin a new URI namespace for your data set.
 Then use that as the value of the uriSpace setting.

+* Skosmos relies on hasTopConcept but it is only necessary if you enable the showTopConcepts setting
+* The categories have to be defined in vocabularies.ttl file.
+For the skosmos.dev.finto.fi demo site, there have been defined six categories (loosely based on the UDC top level categories).
+You need to copy the category definitions to your file as well, or change everything to cat_general
+* It is not recommended to use fullAlphabeticalIndex for large vocabularies
+* Hierarchy.
+Try setting "skosmos:showTopConcepts true" in your vocabularies.ttl file.
+That should display the top level hierarchy - assuming that the AAT data contains the skos:hasTopConcept and/or skos:topConceptOf relationships that are necessary for this to work. * Group index.
+This is meant for thematic groups, often represented as skos:Collection or iso-thes:ConceptGroup.
+I'm not sure whether the AAT has these at all and in that case how they are represented in RDF.
+If you don't need this tab, simply drop the skosmos:groupClass setting from vocabularies.ttl.

 You can set the following optional parameters:
 * if you want to enable the Hierarchy tab showing top-level concepts on the vocabulary home page: